The Geometry of Warped Product Singularities: Applications to General Relativity

-\begin{example} By allowing $a$ to become $0$, we can study cosmological models in which the evolution equation can pass through the singularities~\footnote{In the meantime, in \cite{Sto11h}, we applied the technique presented here in detail and we proved that the Friedmann-Lema\^itre-Robertson-Walker spacetime can be extended before the Big Bang singularity, and the densitized version of the Einstein equation remains smooth.}. \end{example}
+By allowing $a$ to become $0$, we can construct Friedmann-Lema\^itre-Robertson-Walker cosmological models in which the evolution equation can pass through the singularities.

-\begin{example} Another possible application of the {\semireg} warped products to the Friedmann-Lema\^itre-Robertson-Walker spacetime is to make the Big Bang singularity to be {\semireg}.
-The model is obtained as an $n$-spherical warped product, as in the section \sref{s_riemann_wp_spherical:spherical:general}.
-The initial singularity is smooth if $a$ is smooth on $\R$, and $a^2(t)=-\mu^2t^2 + u(t) t^4$ for some function $u$.
-It is {\semireg} if the condition from equation \eqref{eq_diagonal_metric:semireg:flrw} is satisfied at $t=0$.
-The condition $a^2(t)=-\mu^2t^2 + u(t) t^4$ shows that near $t=0$, $a^2(t)< 0$, and the metric becomes negative definite.
-This model is resemblant to the Hartle-Hawking one \cite{HH83}, except that in the former the spacelike directions change the signature, while in the latter, the time direction changes it.
-In order to keep the metric Lorentzian, we have to make sure that $a^2\geq 0$.
-For this, the function $\mu$ has to be of the form $\mu=\widetilde\mu t$ for some smooth function $\widetilde\mu$, and since
+In \cite{Sto11h,Sto12a}, we applied the technique presented here in detail and we proved that the Friedmann-Lema\^itre-Robertson-Walker spacetime, and the densitized version of the Einstein equation, can be extended smoothly at and beyond the Big Bang singularity.
+These techniques also allowed the construction of very general {\semireg} cosmological models which are inhomogeneous and anisotropic, and satisfy the Weyl curvature hypothesis \cite{Sto12c}.